 “We produce things that require significant amounts of water,” says Dave Runsten, a policy director for a California farm group.
 “That’s what we do.
 If we do something else, are they going to have the income to do that?”

 Thanks largely to federal and state irrigation subsidies, many California growers benefit from relatively cheap water, with little incentive to cut off the tap.
 Nationally, subsidies for irrigation equipment, intended to conserve water, have in fact led to greater water use “threatening vulnerable aquifers and streams,” a 2013 New York Times investigation found.

-Leap holds hope that when the groundwater law does phase in limits, starting in 2020, this could “level the playing field for everybody.”
-He predicts this change could help bring down land rents, which might encourage the production of crops that may be less remunerative but more drought tolerant.
+Leap held hope that when the groundwater law started to phase in limits (which began in 2020) it could “level the playing field for everybody.”
+He predicted this change might help bring down land rents, which also might encourage the production of crops that may be less remunerative, but more drought-tolerant.

 It could also have the opposite effect.
 California Farm Bureau spokesman Dave Kranz points out that previous droughts have already increased water prices, and that inspires farmers to grow even higher value crops, most of which happen to be water guzzlers.
 The almond boom is a sorry case in point.

 Something has to give.
 If market signals, land costs, and water pricing all inspire the farming of lucrative water-intensive crops, is there any equal force that can work in the opposite direction?
 The mind wanders toward some kind of subsidy for dry-farmed or desert crops, which would of course be another sea-change.
 According to the Environmental Working Group, USDA farm subsidies totaling more than $292 billion between 1995-2012 went predominantly to large-scale farming of commodities like corn and soybeans, thirsty crops that are used more for fuel, livestock feed, and processed foods than for fresh meals at the table.